byu-cce270/content/docs/unit1/5_gantt_charts/gantt_hw.md

     - Hint: Use the TODAY() function.

 18. In column C in your table, insert percentages for how complete at least 4 of your tasks are.
-19. In colum.n D in your table, use the IFERROR and SPARKLINE function to create a bar chart to display the completion progress of each your tasks.
+19. In column D in your table, use the IFERROR and SPARKLINE function to create a bar chart to display the completion progress of each your tasks.

     - Hint: If you did your formula correctly, nothing will display in the column D if there is no percentage complete given for a task.